epklein/epklein.github.io/about/vtex.md

 author_profile: true
 ---

-VTEX was founded in [Rio de Janeiro](https://en.wikipedia.org/wiki/Rio_de_Janeiro), Brazil, in 2000.
+VTEX was founded in 2000 in [Rio de Janeiro](https://en.wikipedia.org/wiki/Rio_de_Janeiro), Brazil.
 The company's focus is a digital commerce platform (PaaS) for enterprises.
 The international expansion started in 2013, first in Latam, later in North America, Europe, and then globally.

 When I joined VTEX, the company was structuring the IPO on the [New York Stock Exchange](https://www.nyse.com/) (NYSE).
 The company went public on July 21st, 2021, under the stock quote [VTEX](https://www.nyse.com/quote/XNYS:VTEX).